buidlfyHq/buidlfy/Readme.md

 ---

 ### Without Docker
-You have to setup the server and the dev environment to run Buidlfy locally.
+You have to set up the server and the dev environment to run Buidlfy locally.

 ### Server
 You can follow these steps to setup the server: